Skip Navigation

 Button to show lessons.

-5. Describe your personal values and beliefs of marriage.
+4. Describe one's their personal values and beliefs regarding marriage.

 Identify the purposes of the engagement period.